The Children's Place: History

 In June 2007, the company began negotiations to sell the rights back to The Walt Disney Company.
 On March 26, 2008, Hoop Holdings/Hoop Retail Stores LLC and related subsidiaries of TCP that operated Disney Store retail locations filed for bankruptcy.
 Hoop obtained from Wells Fargo $35 million of debtor-in-possession financing and appointed Perry Mandarino of Traxi LLC, the Manhattan financial-restructuring company, as chief restructuring officer.
 On May 1, 2008, 231 Disney Stores in North America once again became the property of Disney, operating under the Disney Consumer Products arm.

-On December 11, 2009, The Children's Place Retail Stores announced the appointment of former Lord & Taylor CEO Jane T. Elfers as president and chief executive officer (CEO) of the company, effective January 4, 2010.
+On December 11, 2009, The Children's Place announced the appointment of former Lord & Taylor CEO Jane T. Elfers as president and chief executive officer (CEO) of the company, effective January 4, 2010.

 In the summer of 2013, the store withdrew a T-shirt from the stores with four options for "My best subjects" including "Shopping, Music, Dance and Math."
 While shopping, music, and dance were checked, math was left unchecked because the T-shirt stated "Nobody’s perfect!"

-A factory in the Rana Plaza building near Dhaka, Bangladesh that produced Children's Place merchandise collapsed in April 2013, killing 1,134 people.
-The company then joined Alliance for Bangladesh Worker Safety along with other North American apparel retailers, and former U.S. Senators George Mitchell and Olympia Snowe.
-The Alliance's mission is a five-year plan to improve conditions in Bangladeshi garment factories.
+Mithaq Capital of Saudi Arabia took a majority stake in The Children’s Place in February 2024 after the company said it was experiencing liquidity problems.

+The Children's Place announced a financing agreement with Mithaq to provide $78.6 million of interest-free, unsecured and subordinated term loans to strengthen the company’s liquidity position.

+In April, the company announced $90 million in new unsecured financing provided by Mithaq.

+Elfers stepped down as CEO on May 20, 2024, receiving a $3.75 million payout to exit the company.

+Turki S. AlRajhi, Chairman and CEO of Mithaq and Chairman of The Children’s Place, outlined background and strategy for The Children's Place in a letter to The Children’s Place shareholders on May 24, 2024.

+The Children’s Place opened its first Gymboree store at Westfield Garden State Plaza in Paramus on Nov.
+20, 2024.